On my recent road trip across the USA, I stopped off for a few days in both Sedona and Flagstaff.

 See a show at the historic Orpheum Theatre.
 You can grab a drink and sit down to watch a film, music performance or even a comedian in this century old venue.

-If you’re just wanting to grab a drink then some of the best bars in town include Hops on Birch, which has an impressive drink list including a focus on Arizona beers, and the European style Uptown Pubhouse.
+If you’re just wanting to grab a drink then my favorite bar in town was Hops on Birch which had a really impressive drink list including a focus on Arizona beers.

-Overall Sedona is much more expensive than Flagstaff.
+Overall Sedona was much more expensive than Flagstaff.
 Things tend to be more pricey in Sedona as it’s more of a commercial, touristy town.

 If budget is an issue for you then Flagstaff will be much cheaper than Sedona.